danielatrivella/np3_ligand/np3_LigPCDS/README.md

 #### 5.1 Undersampling in LigPCDS

 Applies an undersampling technique in a list of valid ligands (provided dataset).
 It will filter the ligands entries using their occurrence by selected class of the given vocabulary and by ligand code (unique structure).
-An anti-clustering algorithm is used in the undersampling approach to keep diversity among the filtered entries related to their occurrence by class, size of the qRank0.95 image, B factor, resolution and occupancy.
+An anti-clustering algorithm is used in the undersampling approach to keep diversity among the filtered entries related to their occurrence by class, size of the qRank0.95 representation, B factor, resolution and occupancy.

 This step is intended to remove bias in the list of valid ligands towards frequent ligand codes and frequent classes.
-It also removes entries with a small number of points of less than 150 in its qRank0.95 image.
+It also removes entries with a small number of points of less than 150 in its qRank0.95 point clound.

 *Run:*